lino-framework/book/docs/specs/contacts.rst

 .. class:: Company

-    Django model used to represent an :term:`organization'.
+    Django model used to represent an :term:`organization`.

     The verbose name is "Organization" while the internal name is "Company" because that's easier to type and for historical reasons.